-Our executive officers and directors, and their respective ages, as of December 31, 2020, are as follows:
+Our executive officers and directors, and their respective ages, as of December 31, 2021, are as follows:

-Name Age Position Chet Billingsley 68 President and Chief Executive Officer, Chairman of the Board of Directors, and Audit Committee Member Lori Stansfield 61 Chief Financial Officer, Treasurer, and Director Robert B. Meyer 81 Secretary and Director Stan Shaul 56 Director and Audit Committee Member David G. Carlile 65 Director and Audit Committee Chair
+Name Age Position

+Chet Billingsley 69 President and Chief Executive Officer, Principal Financial Officer, and Chairman of the

+Board of Directors

+Lori Stansfield 62 Treasurer and Director

+Robert B. Meyer 82 Secretary and Director

+David G. Carlile 66 Director and Audit Committee Chair

 Chet Billingsley has been our Chief Executive Officer since 1994 and founded the private company predecessor of the Company in 1985.
 On May 6, 2017, Mr. Billingsley was appointed as a member of Mentor's Audit Committee.
+Effective as of the filing date of this Form 10-K, Mr. Billingsley resigned from Mentor's Audit Committee.
+On August 7, 2021, Mr. Billingsley was appointed as Principal Financial Officer.
 On behalf of the Company, Mr. Billingsley has conducted dozens of acquisitions and business financings during this period.
 He began investing in 1979 and, as CEO, successfully completed the Series 65 examination and briefly was a registered investment advisor with an affiliated portfolio entity in 2010.
 He received his undergraduate education at West Point, and a Master's Degree in Applied Physics from Harvard University, with concurrent study at Harvard Business School and at MIT.
 Mr. Billingsley worked at General Electric from January 1979 to June 1985.
 An avid business writer, Mr. Billingsley's most recent feature is "In Defense of Business Ethics" in Management Today.

-Lori J. Stansfield, CPA, has been our Chief Financial Officer since May 27, 2014.
-On April 9, 2015, Lori was appointed as a director and named as Treasurer.
-On October 22, 2020, in connection with the Company's relocation of its corporate headquarters to Plano, Texas, Ms. Stansfield agreed to continue providing Chief Financial Officer services to the Company as an independent contractor.
+Lori J. Stansfield, CPA, served as our Chief Financial Officer between May 27, 2014 and May 14, 2021.
+On April 9, 2015, Lori was appointed as a director and named our Treasurer.
+On October 22, 2020, in connection with the Company's relocation of its corporate headquarters to Plano, Texas, Ms. Stansfield agreed to temporarily continue providing chief financial officer services to the Company as an independent contractor and as our Chief Financial Officer.
+On May 17, 2021, Lori Stansfield's services as a contract chief financial officer with Mentor concluded.
+Ms. Stansfield's departure from serving as Mentor's chief financial officer was amicable, and there were no accounting disagreements.
+On October 28, 2021, Ms. Stansfield agreed to continue to provide financial oversight and chief financial officer support to assist with the Company's financial preparation and reporting obligations; Ms. Stansfield also continues to be a significant shareholder of the Company.
 Ms. Stansfield is also the Chief Financial Officer of NeuCourt, Inc., an entity in which the Company has purchased convertible promissory notes and shares of common stock.
+In addition to the services Ms. Stansfield provides to Mentor Capital, Inc., and her role as Chief Financial Officer of NeuCourt, Inc., Ms. Stansfield also serves as a consultant for various public companies, assisting them with the accounting and financial reporting obligations.
 For the six years prior to joining Mentor, Ms. Stansfield was Director of Audit Services for Robert R. Redwitz & Co., in San Diego, California.
 She has taught, written about, managed, audited, and prepared financial statements during the past thirty years.
 She graduated Magna cum Laude in accounting from the University of Colorado in Denver and where she also received a Master's Degree in marketing.
 She is certified as a public accountant in both Colorado and California.
 Ms. Stanfield has no affiliated or conflicting outside business interests.